 Master Services Agreement

-This Service Agreement (this “Agreement”), effective as of the date electronically agreed (the “Effective Date”), is by and between Trilogy Mentors LLC, a Virginia limited liability company, located at 3126 W. Cary Street, Richmond, Virginia 23221 (“Provider”) and [CUSTOMER NAME], a [STATE OF ORGANIZATION] [ENTITY TYPE], located at [CUSTOMER ADDRESS] (“Customer”).
+This Service Agreement (this “Agreement”), effective as of the date electronically agreed (the “Effective Date”), is by and between Trilogy Mentors LLC, a Virginia limited liability company, located at 1717 E Cary St, Richmond, VA 23223 (“Provider”) and [CUSTOMER NAME], a [STATE OF ORGANIZATION] [ENTITY TYPE], located at [CUSTOMER ADDRESS] (“Customer”).
 Provider and Customer may be referred to herein collectively as the “Parties” or individually as a “Party.”

-WHEREAS, Customer desires to offer online academic tutoring, mentoring and content (collectively, “Customer Services”) using its own content (“Content”) and instructors, tutors, and mentors (each, a “Customer Mentor;” and collectively, “Customer Mentors”) to persons enrolled at K-12 or collegiate institutions of learning, including their respective parent(s) or guardian(s) or employees of certain employers (“Students”);
+WHEREAS, Customer desires to offer tutoring, coaching, mentoring, or related services, either online, in person, or both (collectively, “Customer Services”), using its own content (“Content”) and tutors, coaches, mentors, or other instructional staff (each, a “Customer Mentor;” and collectively, “Customer Mentors”) to persons (“Students”);

 WHEREAS, Provider provides online academic support program services and technology through access to a proprietary AWS cloud platform (the “Platform”); and

-WHEREAS, Customer desires to utilize the Provider Platform to provider Customer Services to Students through the use of Content and Customer Mentors.
+WHEREAS, Customer desires to utilize the Provider Platform to provide Customer Services to Students through the use of Content and Customer Mentors.

 NOW, THEREFORE, in consideration of the mutual covenants, terms, and conditions set forth herein, and for other good and valuable consideration, the receipt and sufficiency of which are hereby acknowledged, the Parties agree as follows: